GoogleCloudPlatform/ml-testing-accelerators/metrics_handler/README.md

     "Accuracy/test_final"
   ],

   # (Optional) Defaults to True.
-If set to false, this test will not write
+If set to False, this test will not write
   # any errors to Stackdriver Error Reporting for out-of-bounds metrics.
   "write_to_error_reporting": "True",

   # (Optional) Defaults to True.
-If set to false, this test will not send
+If set to False, this test will not send
   # any alerts emails if the test crashes or times out.
   "alert_for_failed_jobs": "True"
 }